 Their thinking processes are represented through drawing, block building, dramatic play, sensory play, writing, painting, sculpting, and more.
 Teachers and children collaborate and reflect, continuing a process of inquiry until the process or project meets the child’s expressed intent.

-Studio Red: A transformative year before Kindergarten
+Studio Red: A transformative year before elementary school

 Our program reflects the most updated research and best practices on child development pedagogy and school outcomes.
-Studio Red provides a bridge to kindergarten that respects the integrity of our child-centered values while offering the best possible preparation for academic and social-emotional success in elementary school.
+Studio Red provides a bridge to elementary school that respects the integrity of our child-centered values while offering the best possible preparation for academic and social-emotional success in school.
 We recognize the value of engaged, caring adults in relationship with children as they develop empathy, social skills, and flexible thinking.

 Our curriculum develops alongside the children, evolving through their play.
 Children observe, question, form scientific theories, and experiment as teachers and classmates reflect together and construct shared understandings of our environment, materials, and community.